digics/ARR/README.md

             - high performance

-            - large amount of data and number of joined indicies
+            - large amount of data and number of joined indexes

             - ret::a          join single array